 Truth is, a Biotin regimen will strengthen hair follicles, increase growth rate and promote a healthy beard.
-Men deficient in biotin, experience slow or patchy beard growth because of weak facial hair.
-Adding a biotin supplement will reverse deficiency problems and stimulate thick beard growth.
+Men deficient in biotin experience slow or patchy beard growth because of weak facial hair.
+Adding a biotin supplement will reverse deficiency problems and stimulate better beard growth.

 So, biotin, also known as vitamin B7 or vitamin H, has been recognized for its beard growth benefits, but studies are still forthcoming on its effectiveness for every beard.
 But if you’re biotin deficient, this could be a real game changer for growing a thick beard.
 Find out more below…

 Since Biotin is essential for hair, skin and nails, people take it as part of a healthy diet.
 The supplement form is a water soluble vitamin and easily digestible.

 Some studies show that increased amounts of biotin can improve hair growth, decrease blood sugar levels, increase skin clarity, and rejuvenate brittle nails.

 The word originates from the Greek language with “biotos” meaning “life.”
 When your body digests biotin, there are many benefits for your hair, skin, eyes, liver and nervous system.
 It’s also important for embryonic growth in pregnant women.

 You can use supplements like vitamin B7 to take in more biotin, or you can incorporate it into your diet by eating more egg yolks, kale, spinach, cauliflower, almonds, pecans, walnuts, bananas, mushrooms, and sweet potatoes.

 - Regulates blood glucose levels for type 2 diabetes sufferers